neandr/react-addon/README.md

 **Import Contacts** The import currently reads **vCard** files.
 A next update will be expanded to read **LDIF** contact files also.
 That way **TB/Addressbook** data which has been exported before with the LDIF format (and extension *.ldif) can be added.

-For tesing purpose a VCF Generator is provided as part of the , [see here](https://github.com/neandr/vContacts/tree/master/generateVCF).
+For tesing purpose a VCF Generator is provided as part of the project, [see here](https://github.com/neandr/vContacts/tree/master/generateVCF).
 It generates VCF addresses for test purpose and writes to an output file, it uses German based names, locations, generates tel/communication and mail entries, gender, birthday/anniversary dates.
 Each vCard has also a rev code and an UUID.

 **Export vCard** Selected contact(s) can be exported to vCard files.